The-OpenROAD-Project/bazel-orfs/README.md

 Docker flow uses containerized environment with preinstalled ORFS to run the Physical Design Flow.

 It implicitly depends on a Docker image with installed ORFS environment being present in Docker runtime of the machine running Bazel targets.
-The Docker image used in the flow defaults to `ghcr.io/antmicro/openroad-flow-scripts/ubuntu22.04:latest`.
-The default can be overridden per `build_openroad` instance with a `docker_image` attribute.
+Each `build_openroad` instance has to define `docker_image` attribute - list of publicly available images: https://hub.docker.com/r/openroad/orfs/tags.
 Setting this attribute to a valid registry and image within this registry will enable Docker to automatically pull the image if it's not available locally.
-Users can also build the image from ORFS sources following [the guide](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildWithDocker.html#build-using-docker-from-sources).
+Users can also build the image from ORFS sources following [the guide](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildWithDocker.html#build-using-docker-from-sources) and update the `docker_image` to use the same name as the built image.

 #### Local flow